ranjithkumarravikumar52/Java-sandbox/README.md

 ***
 * Operators can be applied to one, two or three operands
 * Java follows operator precedence when two operators have same precedence
-    * It evaluates from left to right
+    * It evaluates from leftChopstick to rightChopstick
 ***
 * `int a  = 3 - 2 + 2 * 2 + 3`
     * a = 8;